kissingers/mod-eluna/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Here's how you can help:
+Whether you code or not, there are many ways to help improve ALE.

 ### Development Workflow
 ![](.github/images/workflow.svg "workflow example")

-### Contribution Guidelines
+### Quick Start
 1. **Fork** the repository
 2. **Create** a feature branch from `master`
 3. **Implement** your changes with proper testing
 4. **Follow** the existing code style and conventions
 5. **Submit** a pull request with a clear description

+### Full Contributing Guide
+For detailed information on how to contribute code, documentation, scripts, or help the community, see our **[Contributing Guide](docs/CONTRIBUTING.md)**.

 ## 🌟 Acknowledgements